kelloggm/wpi-experiments/README.md

 * `auto-wpi-projects.sh`: a script that runs WPI on all of the experimental subjects (this corresponds to table 2 in the paper).
 Note that your machine must have sufficient RAM available to run WPI on the largest subject, Randoop (TODO: how much is required?) or this script will fail.
+* `all-projects-data.xlsx`: this spreadsheet contains the data used to produce Table 2 in the paper.
+It has a "summary" tab that summarizes all of the projects (including those that didn't make it into the final paper for various reasons), as well as a tab for each project.
+Each project tab contains the output of the inferred annos counter, a list of all of the annotations that WPI did infer, and also links to the output of the typecheckers before and after annotations were inferred.
+The number of warnings was computed by hand from those outputs, disregarding warnings that did not come from the typechecker.
+* `non-inferred-annotations.xlsx`: this spreadsheet contains our (manual) analysis of the reasons that annotations for each project in table 2 were missed by WPI.
+Its data was used to produce table 3, as well as the analysis in section 6.E.1.
+It also has a summary sheet that lists all of the causes we identified, and per-project tabs that list the specific missed annotations and line numbers, as well as our judgement of the causes..
 * `compute-annos-inferred.sh`: a template script for computing the number of inferred annotations.
 Instructions for how (and when) to use it are in `experimental-procedure.md`.
 * `extractJavacArgs.sh`: a helper script for dealing with a problem that arises for some Maven projects.